ma702-cmyk/Fourier-Mellin-transform-portfolio-optimization/README.md

 ## Figures and Tables

-- **fig3.eps**: This plot represents the stock data used in the portfolio optimization time series starting from April 1, 2013, to April 1, 2014.
+- **fig3.png**: This plot represents the stock data used in the portfolio optimization time series starting from April 1, 2013, to April 1, 2014.
-- **Table 1**: Descriptive statistics on the stock prices.
-- **fig4.eps**: Dendogram of the stock prices.
+- **fig4.png**: Dendogram of the stock prices.
-- **fig5.eps**: Average correlation of the samples grouped by correlation level.
+- **fig5.png**: Average correlation of the samples grouped by correlation level.
-- **fig6.eps**: First 10 principal components of the stock log returns.
+- **fig6.png**: First 10 principal components of the stock log returns.
-- **fig7.eps**: Correlation heatmap of the principal components.
+- **fig7.png**: Correlation heatmap of the principal components.
-- **fig8.eps**: Cumulative returns of the principal components of the log returns.
+- **fig8.png**: Cumulative returns of the principal components of the log returns.
-- **fig9.eps**: Cumulative returns of the principal components of the log returns.
+- **fig9.png**: Cumulative returns of the principal components of the log returns.
-- **fig10.eps**: Wavelet transform of some of the principal components of log returns.
+- **fig10.png**: Wavelet transform of some of the principal components of log returns.
-- **fig11.eps**: Performance evaluation: the profitability of VAR(1)-AutoML, CWT-CNN, and FM-LSTM.
+- **fig11.png**: Performance evaluation: the profitability of VAR(1)-AutoML, CWT-CNN, and FM-LSTM.
-- **Table 2**: MAE and MSE for the training set across the three methods.
-- **Table 3**: MAE and MSE for the testing dataset across the three methods.

 ## Code and Data Files